Media portrayal of asexuality

 The portrayals of asexuality in the media reflect societal attitudes towards asexuality, reflected in the existing media portrayals.
 Throughout history, asexual characters have appeared in television series, animated series, literature, comics, video games, music, and film.

 Asexual representation in the media is limited and rarely openly acknowledged or confirmed by creators or authors.
 Representation for asexual people in fiction has been mixed, with strong prejudice against asexuals, asexual erasure, and few asexual characters in media.
 This is because many characters are "suspected to be asexual" but are not explicitly stated as asexual, while other asexual characters are secondary and are not protagonists.

-Lauren Jankowski, for Bitch, stated, in 2015, that while more characters have appeared in TV and films, their asexuality is often portrayed as a fixable problem, as tropes for asexual and aromantic people are common.
+In a 2015 article, Lauren Jankowski stated that while more characters have appeared in TV and films, their asexuality is often portrayed as a fixable problem, as tropes for asexual and aromantic people are common.
 Jankowski further argued that not having asexuals engage in media portrayals of asexuality has resulted in "grossly inaccurate and damaging depictions of this orientation."